Z-ammo/easy-mysql-query/README.md

 easyMysqlQuery('delete', 'users', null, ['WHERE id=', ['001']], function(e, result) {});
 ```

 Columns must be an Object during 'update' method.
-Like the insert method, but must with the column names.
+Like the insert method with the column names.
 ```
 var columns = {
   name: 'Tom',